Chapter 1:

 “Dee… I like it”, she admitted.

-Before I could notice, we were already talking and walking.
+Before I came to, we were already talking and walking.
 That whole conversation had happened while heading to the ice cream stand and, somehow, I failed to realize that.
 It surprised me that she didn’t run out of breath while monologuing about her thoughts on doing nothing.

 “Vanilla, please!”, she ordered.